-Confidentiality, integrity and availability, also known as the CIA triad, is a model designed to guide policies for information security within an organization.
-The model is also sometimes referred to as the AIC triad (availability, integrity and confidentiality) to avoid confusion with the Central Intelligence Agency.
-Although elements of the triad are three of the most foundational and crucial cybersecurity needs, experts believe the CIA triad needs an upgrade to stay effective.
+The CIA triad refers to confidentiality, integrity and availability, describing a model designed to guide policies for information security (infosec) within an organization.
+The model is sometimes referred to as the AIC triad -- which stands for availability, integrity and confidentiality -- to avoid confusion with the Central Intelligence Agency.

-In this context, confidentiality is a set of rules that limits access to information, integrity is the assurance that the information is trustworthy and accurate, and availability is a guarantee of reliable access to the information by authorized people.
+In this context, confidentiality is a set of high-level rules that limits access to all types of data and information.
+Integrity is the assurance that the information is trustworthy and accurate.
+And availability is a form of risk management to guarantee reliable access to that information by authorized people.

-The following is a breakdown of the three key concepts that form the CIA triad:
+The following is a breakdown of the components of the CIA triad:

-- Confidentiality is roughly equivalent to privacy.
-Confidentiality measures are designed to prevent sensitive information from unauthorized access attempts.
-It is common for data to be categorized according to the amount and type of damage that could be done if it fell into the wrong hands.
-More or less stringent measures can then be implemented according to those categories.
+- Confidentiality.
+Roughly equivalent to privacy, confidentiality measures are designed to prevent sensitive information from unauthorized access attempts.
+It's common for data to be classified according to the amount and type of damage that could be done if it fell into the wrong hands.
+More or less stringent data security measures can then be implemented according to those categories.

-- Integrity involves maintaining the consistency, accuracy and trustworthiness of data over its entire lifecycle.
-Data must not be changed in transit, and steps must be taken to ensure data cannot be altered by unauthorized people (for example, in a breach of confidentiality).
+- Integrity.
+The consistency, accuracy and trustworthiness of data must be maintained over its entire lifecycle.
+Data must not be changed in transit, and steps must be taken to ensure it can't be altered by unauthorized people -- for example, in data breaches.

-- Availability means information should be consistently and readily accessible for authorized parties.
+- Availability.
+Information should be consistently and readily accessible for authorized parties.
 This involves properly maintaining hardware and technical infrastructure and systems that hold and display the information.

 Why is the CIA triad important?

-With each letter representing a foundational principle in cybersecurity, the importance of the CIA triad security model speaks for itself.
-Confidentiality, integrity and availability together are considered the three most important concepts within information security.
+Each letter in the CIA triad represents a foundational principle in cybersecurity.
+The importance of the security model speaks for itself: Confidentiality, integrity and availability are considered the three most important concepts in infosec.

-Considering these three principles together within the framework of the "triad" can help guide the development of security policies for organizations.
+Considering these three principles together within the triad framework guides the development of security policies for organizations.
 When evaluating needs and use cases for potential new products and technologies, the triad helps organizations ask focused questions about how value is being provided in those three key areas.

 This article is part of

-Thinking of the CIA triad's three concepts together as an interconnected system, rather than as independent concepts, can help organizations understand the relationships between the three.
+Thinking of the three concepts as an interconnected system, rather than as independent concepts, can help organizations understand the relationships between the three.